Visit this coastal classic for ocean views, legendary surfing, and throwback fun along the waterfront

 Places to Eat & Drink

 If you love nature, Santa Cruz makes an excellent launching pad.
-Board a boat tour from the wharf for whale-watching—grays, blues, or humpbacks, depending on the time of year—or take a winding drive in the Santa Cruz Mountains to see the ancient trees at Big Basin Redwoods State Park.
+Board a boat tour from the wharf for whale watching—grays, blues, or humpbacks, depending on the time of year—or take a winding drive in the Santa Cruz Mountains to see the ancient trees at Big Basin Redwoods State Park and Henry Cowell Redwoods State Park.
+Another place to take in nature about 48 miles to the north is Purisima Creek Redwoods Preserve, where the Purisima Creek Canyon beckons hikers with the preserve’s namesake trees, as well as a creek and lush ground covering of ferns and wildflowers.
+(The views of Half Moon Bay and the coast from here alone are worth the trip.)
 And there’s another nature-inspired gem tucked in these hills: a generous selection of wineries, most specializing in Pinot Noir, Chardonnay, and Cabernet Sauvignon.

 But at its heart, Santa Cruz is a surf town, dating back to 1885 when three visiting Hawaiian princes rode the local waves on redwood planks, and where today’s top surfers seek out quintessential California breaks at Steamer Lane and Pleasure Point.
 Need more proof?
 The late legendary surfer Jack O’Neill, wetsuit pioneer and elder statesman of everything surf-related, made Santa Cruz his home.
 The O’Neill Coldwater Classic and other international surfing contests take place here every year.